Constitution of the Harvard Club of Austin

 Each dues payment shall cover the fiscal year of the club, which is from January 1 through the following December 31, inclusive.

 As set forth in the Constitution, the governing body of the organization shall be a Board of Directors.
 These bylaw provisions are in addition to those set forth in the Constitution.

-Meetings of the Board shall ordinarily be open for attendance by any member of the HCA, but may be closed to all non-Directors by a vote of an absolute majority of all then serving Directors, either in advance of a meeting, or at any time during a meeting.
+Meetings of the Board shall ordinarily be open for attendance by any member of the HCA, but may be closed to all non-Board Members by a vote of an absolute majority of all then serving Board Members, either in advance of a meeting, or at any time during a meeting.

 Article IV: Officers

 As specified in the Constitution, the Board shall elect the officers.
 The officers shall consist of a President, Vice President, Secretary, and Treasurer.
 All officers shall have the duties set forth below, plus any reasonable additional duties assigned by the Board from time to time.
 The Board may create or eliminate other officer positions, except President and Treasurer, by amending these Bylaws.
 President and Treasurer are specified in the Constitution and eliminating either of those offices would require amending the Constitution.

 The President, or in that officer’s absence the Vice President, shall preside at all meetings of the HCA and the Board of Directors.
 The President shall appoint all committees except as otherwise provided by this Constitution, and perform such other duties as may be required by Board action, custom, the welfare of the club, or request from the Harvard Alumni Association (HAA) including, but not limited to, the completion of the HAA Annual Report forms.

 Section 3.
 Vice President